prathmeshkhandelwal1/prathmeshkhandelwal1/README.md

 - 🔭 I’m a sophomore at IIITV persuing Information Technology.
 - 🌱 Nowdays I'm learning Javascript and DSA.
 - 👯 I’m looking to collaborate on Nodejs and react based projects
-- 💬 I write Javascript for dev and C++ for competitive programming, So ask me about that.
+- 💬 I write Javascript for dev and C++ for competitive programming.
 - ⚡ Fun fact: Other than programming, I love watching anime.